Bearded saki

 Like many New World monkeys, bearded sakis are diurnal and arboreal.
 They inhabit tropical rainforests, usually in the crowns of tree.
 They move on all four by the branches, spending most of the day searching for food.
 At the night they sleep clasped to thicker branches, never spending successive nights in the same tree.
 Bearded sakis live together in groups of approximately 18 to 30 animals.
 Within the group they communicate with bird-like twitter and high whistles.
 Sometimes they mingle with other primates such as capuchin and squirrel monkeys.

 Fruits form the main part of the diet of the bearded sakis, but they also eat nuts, buds, leaves, insects and small vertebrates.

 Once a year (usually in early autumn or late summer) the female bears a single offspring after a 5-month gestation.
 After about three months it begins to explore its environment independently and on it is briefly cured.
 Bearded sakis reach full maturity at 4 years of age.
 Their life expectancy is approximately 15 years.

 Bearded sakis are highly sensitive to hunting and habitat destruction.
 Consequently, two of the five species recognized by IUCN (they do not recognize C. israelita, but do recognize C. sagulatus) are considered at least vulnerable, with C. satanas being endangered.

+The genus name Chiropotes comes from Ancient Greek χείρ (kheír), meaning "hand", and ποτης (potēs), meaning "drinker", as the type species was observed immersing their hands in water and then bringing them to their mouth to drink.
+This behaviour was later found to be widespread among monkey species and not a distinguishing feature of this genus.